AshwaniBalyan/Finance-and-Risk-Analytics/README.md

-# Finance-and-Risk-Analytics
+# Finance-and-Risk-Analytics - 1
-Credit Risk Default Model
+## Credit Risk Default Model
+The project involved developing a credit risk default model on Indian companies using the performance data of several companies to predict whether a company is going to default on upcoming loan payments.

+## Skills and Tools
+Credit Risk, Loan Default, Finance